bobh0303/bobh-scratch/FTML - Font Test Markup Language.md

 - **lang**	This is a language tag, in HTML (i.e. [BCP47](http://www.ietf.org/rfc/bcp/bcp47.txt)) format.
 This is optional.

 - **name**	This specifies the name of the style being defined.
-This is required.
+Because the name of the style can be used as CSS style indentifier, the attribute value must not include whitespace.
+This attribute is required.

 The **style** elements are optional.